maliackgoz/maliackgoz/README.md

 # Hello there👋, I'm maliackgoz!

 Welcome to my Github profile.
-I'm a computer engineering student.
-I am an avid learner and enjoy exploring new technologies, tools and frameworks.
+I'm a computer engineering student who is an avid learner and enjoy exploring new technologies, tools and frameworks.
 I love coding and enjoy building things from scratch.

 ## About Me